-(1) takes the cash proceeds free of the security interest or other lien;

-(2) is not obligated to apply the proceeds of the disposition to the satisfaction of obligations secured by the security interest or other lien; and

-(3) is not obligated to account to or pay the holder of the security interest or other lien for any surplus.
+- (1) takes the cash proceeds free of the security interest or other lien; - (2) is not obligated to apply the proceeds of the disposition to the satisfaction of obligations secured by the security interest or other lien; and - (3) is not obligated to account to or pay the holder of the security interest or other lien for any surplus.

-SECTION 9-616 9-614A.
+SECTION 9-616.
 EXPLANATION OF CALCULATION OF SURPLUS OR DEFICIENCY.

-(1) "Explanation means a writing that:

-(A) states the amount of the surplus or deficiency; and

-(B) provides an explanation in accordance with subsection (c) of how the secured party calculated the surplus or deficiency;

-(C) states, if applicable, that future debits, credits, charges, rebates, and expenses may affect the amount of the surplus or deficiency; and

-(D) provides a telephone number or mailing address from which additional information concerning the transaction is available.

-(2) "Request means a record:

-(A) authenticated by a debtor or consumer obligor; and

-(B) requesting that the recipient provide an explanation.

-(b) In a consumer-goods transaction in which the debtor is entitled to a surplus or a consumer obligor is liable for a deficiency under Section $9-615(\underline{f})$ , the secured party shall send an explanation to the debtor or consumer obligor, as applicable:

-(1) before or when the secured party accounts to the debtor and pays any surplus or first makes written demand on the consumer obligor for payment of the deficiency; and

-(2) within two weeks 14 days after receipt of a request.

-(c) To comply with subsection (a)(1)(B), a writing must provide the following information in the following order:

-(1) the aggregate amount of obligations secured by the security interest under which the disposition was made, calculated as of a specified date:

-(A) if the secured party takes possession of the collateral after default, not more than 35 days before the secured party takes possession; or

-(B) if the secured party takes possession of the collateral before default or does not take possession of the collateral, not more than 35 days before the disposition;

-(2) the amount of proceeds of the disposition;

-(3) the aggregate amount of the obligations after deducting the amount of proceeds;

-(4) the amount, in the aggregate or by category, of expenses, including expenses of retaking, holding, preparing for disposition, processing, and disposing of the collateral, and attorney's fees secured by the collateral which are known to the secured party and not reflected in the amount in paragraph (1);
+- (a) In this section: - (1) "Explanation means a writing that: - (A) states the amount of the surplus or deficiency; - (B) provides an explanation in accordance with subsection (c) of how the secured party calculated the surplus or deficiency; - (C) states, if applicable, that future debits, credits, charges, including additional credit service charges or interest rebates, and expenses may affect the amount of the surplus or deficiency; and - (D) provides a telephone number or mailing address from which additional information concerning the transaction is available. - (2) "Request means a record: - (A) authenticated by a debtor or consumer obligor; and - (B) requesting that the recipient provide an explanation; and - (C) sent after disposition of the collateral under Section 9-610. - (b) In a consumer-goods transaction in which the debtor is entitled to a surplus or a consumer obligor is liable for a deficiency under Section 9-615(f), the secured party shall:

+- (1) send an explanation to the debtor or consumer obligor, as applicable after the disposition and: - (1)(A) before or when the secured party accounts to the debtor and pays any surplus or first makes written demand on the consumer obligor after the disposition for payment of the deficiency; and - (2)(B) within 14 days after receipt of a request; or - (2) in the case of a consumer obligor who is liable for a deficiency, within 14 days after receipt of a request, send to the consumer obligor a record waiving the secured party's right to a deficiency. - (c) To comply with subsection (a)(1)(B), a writing must provide the following information in the following order: - (1) the aggregate amount of obligations secured by the security interest under which the disposition was made, and, if the amount reflects a rebate of unearned interest or credit service charge, an indication of that fact, calculated as of a specified date: - (A) if the secured party takes or receives possession of the collateral after default, not more than 35 days before the secured party takes or receives possession; or - (B) if the secured party takes or receives possession of the collateral before default or does not take possession of the collateral, not more than 35 days before the disposition; - (2) the amount of proceeds of the disposition; - (3) the aggregate amount of the obligations after deducting the amount of proceeds; - (4) the amount, in the aggregate or by category, type, and types of expenses, including expenses of retaking, holding, preparing for disposition, processing, and disposing of the collateral, and attorney's fees secured by the collateral which are known to the secured party and not reflected in the amount in paragraph (1); relate to the current disposition;